Chemical and Biological Engineering

 Program Educational Objectives (Bachelor of Science in Chemical Engineering)

-In addition to contributing toward achieving the educational objectives described in the CSM Graduate Profile and the ABET Accreditation Criteria, the Chemical and Biological Engineering Department at CSM has established 3 program educational objectives for all of its graduates.
+In addition to contributing toward achieving the educational objectives described in the CSM Graduate Profile and the ABET accreditation criteria, the Chemical and Biological Engineering Department at CSM has established three program educational objectives for all of its graduates.
 Our graduates within three to five years of completing their degree will:

 Student Learning Outcomes